 Please be patient; it can take a few days to receive your application.
 Payment is required at time of application to reserve a space in class.
 Once you have been confirmed for a class, the fee is non-refundable.
 Please see the section on cancellations and refunds before registering for a class.
-If you are not a client of OSSVH, you must present proof of current rabies vaccination.
+If you are not a client of OSSVH, you must present proof of 2 rounds of DHLPP vaccination for the Puppy class and proof of current rabies vaccination for the Just the Basics class.
 Please bring proof of vaccination to the first class session in order to participate.

 Where To Meet For Class